foxostro/Turtle16/README.md

 TurtleTools is a toolchain for the Turtle16 microcomputer hardware.
 This includes a computer Simulator, Assembler, and a Compiler for a new high-level language targeting the hardware.

-This is very much a work in progress.
-Changes are being made to add support for the Turtle16 hardware to the assembler, compiler, and simulator.

-The assembler currently only supports the TurtleTTL hardware I designed for an earlier project.
+The assembler command line tool compiles a single file of assembly source code to a single instruction memory image.

+The Simulator app allows simulation of program execution.
+The interactive debugger allows careful inspection of computer state at each clock tick.
+There is a view to show disassembly of code in instruction memory.
+There are views to display the contents of memory in the computer's various address spaces.

+The current implementation of the Simulator app attempts to accurately model all the individual pieces of hardware, including compiling and emulating GAL HDL code.
+The implementation sacrifices performance in favor of a model which will be useful in debugging the actual hardware.
+A faster interpreter, or even a JIT, is a project that could be attempted in the future.

+![Simulator16 Screen Shot](TurtleTools/ScreenShots/Simulator16.png?raw=true "Simulator16 Screen Shot")

-There is a compiler for a new high-level language called Snap.
+There is also a compiler for a new high-level language called Snap.
 Currently, this can compile code to an IR which implements a bunch of memory-to-memory instructions that are kind of a mismatch for the Turtle16 CPU.
 The IR compiler can only compile those instructions to TurtleTTL machine code and cannot compile to Turtle16 machine code.
 So, there's a lot of work to do here to port the Snap language to Turtle16.

-The Simulator16 app provides a Turtle16 simulator and debugger.
-This attempts to accurately model all the individual pieces of hardware, including compiling and emulating GAL HDL code.
-So, this sacrifices performance in favor of a model which will be useful in debugging the actual hardware.

-![Simulator16 Screen Shot](TurtleTools/ScreenShots/Simulator16.png?raw=true "Simulator16 Screen Shot")